Buyer GuideOperator playbook

 What POS systems LineNow syncs with

-Native real-time integrations:
+Native channel-aware integrations:

 POS / Sales channelSales syncInventory pushbackCatalog sync